BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 kubectl apply -f linkerd-data-plane-config.yaml
 ```

-You'll see the proxy get added to your **Buoyant Cloud Agent**.
-You've successfully installed **Buoyant Enterprise for Linkerd**.
-You can now use **BEL** to manage and secure your Kubernetes applications.

-To make adjustments to your **BEL ControlPlane** deployment *simply edit and re-apply the previously-created* `linkerd-control-plane-config.yaml` manifest.
+To make adjustments to your **BEL ControlPlane** deployment *simply edit and re-apply the `linkerd-control-plane-config.yaml` manifest*.

 #### Step 9: Monitor Buoyant Cloud Metrics Rollout and Check Proxies